 Mike set out to repeal laws that are overly burdensome or make no sense.
 Mike’s efforts have resulted in bringing ice cream trucks back to Stow, eliminating regulations on arcade games, and repealing extremely harsh rules on charities.

 Protecting Your Tax Dollars

 Mike has been City Council’s consistent voice of restraint when it comes to spending your tax dollars.
-He has voted “no” on 4 of 6 annual budgets, because they were not balanced.
-But it hasn’t resulted in reduced services.
-In fact, 93.8% of Stow residents said the city provides excellent or good customer service.
+He has voted “no” on 4 of 8 annual budgets, because they were not balanced.
+Since Mike was appointed as Chairman of the Budget Committee, Stow kept a balanced budget.
+In spite of Stow’s fiscal restraint, Stow has not reduced services.

 As a few examples of Mike’s cost-cutting:

 - Drafted and sponsored the “Transparency and Green Savings Act,” which cut city spending on paper.

 - Successfully led an effort to reduce City Council’s pay (annual savings of $7,000).